 Working in clay, paint, theatre, food, music and text, Freddie's work uniquely bridges the performative and domestic; the epic and ephemeral: the things we live with and the things we’ll never see again.

 Freddie's ceramic work is permanently displayed at Cambridge Contemporary Crafts, Newlyn Gallery and Me and East and has been exhibited at Thrown Contemporary, Make Southwest, The Hepworth Wakefield, Cass Sculpture Foundation, Collect, Saatchi Gallery and The North Wall Oxford.
 His oil paintings have been exhibited by Sue Elton and Josie Eastwood Fine Art.

-Trained at Curious School of Puppetry and at Glasgow School of Art, Freddie is a part of Freelancers Make Theatre Work for whom he has created original musical scores and films.
+Trained at Curious School of Puppetry and at Glasgow School of Art, Freddie is a part of Freelancers Make Theatre Work for whom he has created original musical scores and films, spoken and advocated in Westminster and partnered in the organisation of Freelance : Futures symposium.
 Resident Assistant Director at Chichester Festival Theatre and Plymouth Theatre Royal, he has worked with worked with companies including Paines Plough, Frantic Assembly, Ontroerend Goed, Told by an Idiot and Handspring Puppet Company, Cape Town.

 Freddie is also a writer and composer and has performed and toured his own work internationally.
 His writing has been published in The Stage.